thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 * 512GB Memory
 * 200GB SSD
 * 3X 2TB Hard disks (6TB in total in hard disk space)
-* 72 Hyper-threaded Cores (Additional spare cores can also be added.
-Oversubscription is not supported).
+* 64 Hyper-threaded Cores
-* Intel Xeon 2600 series operating at clock frequencies 2.1GHz (Faster is better).

-Locally attached storage provides the best performance.

-SAN can be used, but must comply with the following requirements:
-* 136 MBps minimum random read bandwidth
-* 240 random IOPS (~4s seek latency)

-NAS/NFS is not supported since its latency is so high that it tends to be unreliable.

-All virtualization hosts should have VMware vSphere Hypervisor (ESXi) 6.5 installed.
+All virtualization hosts should have VMware VSphere Hypervisor (ESXi) 6.5 installed.

 ThoughtSpot provides a VMware template (OVF) together with a VMDK (Virtual Machine Disk) file for configuring a VM.
 VMDK is a file format that describes